Mud City Press

 A region's capacity to produce, process, and distribute some significant portion of its own food has always been a measure of social and economic stability, but as we face the unknowns of peak oil and climate change, securing local food resources will become one of our highest priorities.
 Oregon's Willamette Valley provides an apt case-study for addressing this situation.

-THE BEAN AND GRAIN PROJECT
+THE SOUTHERN WILLAMETTE VALLEY BEAN AND GRAIN PROJECT

 THE END OF CHEAP FOOD